 - 1. A baccalaureate or higher degree (a major in education not acceptable). - 2.
 An approved program of professional education (see elementary education and secondary teaching programs). - 3.
 Successful completion of a subject-matter examination (or its waiver) as specified in the Ryan Act. - 4.
-Completion of a course in U. S. Constitution. - 5.
-Demonstration of knowledge of the various methods of teaching reading (to a level deemed adequate by the Commission) by successful completion of a Commission-approved reading examination or course. - 6.
-Successful completion of the California Basic Education Skills Test (CBEST).
+Completion of a course in U. S. Constitution.

+5. Demonstration of knowledge of the various methods of teaching reading (to a level deemed adequate by the Commission) by successful completion of a Commission-approved reading examination or course.

+6. Successful completion of the California Basic Education Skills Test

+(CBEST).

-State Basic requirements for a California State Clear Teaching Credential are:
+State Basic requirements for a California State Professional Clear Teaching Credential are:

-- 1. An approved "fifth year" of study. - 2.
-Completion of a course in health education. - 3.
-Completion of a course in special education (mainstreaming). - 4.
-Recommendation of a California college or university with a Commission-approved program.
+1. An approved "fifth year" of study.

+2. Completion of a course in health education.

+- 3. Completion of a course in special education (mainstreaming). - 4.
+Completion of computer education course work which includes general and specialized skills in the use of computers in educational settings.

+5. Recommendation of a California college or university with a Commission-approved program.